NezuloxxJW/KMUM-COMM-PHYSMEM/README.md

 # KMUM-COMM-PHYSMEM
-Kernel mode communication from usermode using physical memory.
+Kernel mode communication with usermode using physical memory.
 This works for signed, test-signed and manual mapped kernel drivers.

 ---